After early studies pointed out the benefits of omega-3s, fish oil has seen its ups and downs. Are there fish oil benefits?

 Another large study — the Outcome Reduction with an Initial Glargine Intervention, or ORIGIN, trial — also used olive oil as a placebo.
 Not surprisingly, this trial saw remarkably similar results, this time finding no benefit for people with diabetes or diabetes risk factors but improved cardiovascular profiles in both groups over six years.

-What may be the mother of all omega-3 studies is expected to be publish in 2017.
+What may be the mother of all omega-3 studies is ongoing.
 The Vitamin D and Omega-3 Trial, or VITAL, run by Harvard Medical School professor JoAnn Manson, MD, is tracking 25,000 people — including more than 5,000 African Americans — who have been taking vitamin D, omega-3s, both, or placebo for five years.
 Unlike previous trials, which focused on those who’d had a heart attack or were at risk for one, all are relatively healthy.
 VITAL researchers hope it will finally provide definitive answers about whether these supplements help prevent heart conditions and cancer.
-Expect it to make headlines.

 Janet O’Dell, RN